DavidMiles1925/water_alarm_clock/README.md

 [Setting the Snooze](#setting-the-snooze) -
 [Priming the Pump](#priming-the-pump)

+#### Setting the Clock
+>>1.
+Turn on the device.
+>
+>>2.
+You will be prompted with some basic instructions, and then you will be asked to enter the date and time, one item at a time.
+>>See the technical notes for more information about setting the time.
+>
+>>3.
+Use the 'MINUTE' button to change the value on the screen.
+If you pass your desired value, simply keep going and it will circle around again.
+>>> Note: Time will need to be set in 24hr format.
+Clock will display AM/PM format.
+>
+>>4.
+Use the 'HOUR'  button to submit the value.
+Treat it like your 'ENTER' button.
+>
+>>5.
+The system will verify you have entered a real date.
+If there is an error in the date, the system will restart and prompt you for the date and time again.
+>

 #### Setting the Alarm
 >>1.
 Turn the alarm on by pressing the ON/OFF button.
 The screen should display "ALARM:ON"
 >